WeibinChu/CA-NAC/README.md

 *  Scipy
 *  Numpy
 *  VaspBandUnfolding [https://github.com/QijingZheng/VaspBandUnfolding]
-* (Optional）For AE-NAC only，one need to modify VASP source code slightly and recompile it.
-The original part in VASP are not coded properly.
-A patch is available on request by email (Please make sure you have legal access to VASP)
+* (Optional）For AE-NAC only，you need to modify VASP source code slightly and recompile it.
+The original part in VASP is not coded properly.
+A patch is available upon request by email (Please make sure you have legal access to VASP)

 ## Known issues
-1. For AE-NAC only, currently, it does not support the `NORMALCAR` that generated with gamma-only version VASP.
+1. For AE-NAC only, currently, it does not support the `NORMALCAR` that is generated with gamma-only version VASP.
 Alternatively, you can use standard verision VASP to generate `WAVECAR` and `NORMALCAR` with only one gamma point in `KPOINTS`.
 2. For spin-polarized AE-NAC only, currently, the spin down part in `NORMALCAR` is not correct.
 Will fix it soon.

 ## Reference